Frederikslund: de Coninck family

 The vast Dronninggård estate was from 1781 owned by merchant and ship-owner Frédéric de Coninck.
 His eldest son, Louis Charles Frédéric de Coninck (1779-1852), a naval officer, was in 1802 married to Henriëtte Madelaine Eschauzier[1].
 In connection with the wedding, Frédéric de Coninck charged the Hamburg-based French architect Joseph-Jacques Ramée with the design of a suitable summer residence for the young couple on a site situated approximately 500 metres to the east of his own country house.
 It was completed in 1804 and given the name Frederikslund (Frederik's Grove).

 Frederikslund seen on a watercolour by Søren Læssøe Lange, 1820.

 Louis Charles Frédéric de Coninck's city home was a 13-room apartment in the De Coninck House in Copenhagen.
 Shortly prior to his father's death in 1811, he became the owner of both the property in Copenhagen and the Dronninggård estate.

 Changing owners

-The de Coninck family's trading house went banktupt in 1822.
+The de Coninck family's trading house went bankrupt in 1822.
 Together with Dronninggaard, Frederikslund was subsequently sold to Hamburg-based J. M. Jenisch.
 Dronninggård changed hands several times over the next few decades.